SoftUni-Internal/interactive-content/EN/11-Exam-Preparation/01-Problem.md

 # User

-The Database of the Tutorials application needs to support 2 entities
+The Database of the Theater application needs to support 2 entities

 - Username: string (required), unique